kenzieryann7/js-game/README.md

 * Harvesting is where you can basically harvest many materials to aid in your game.
 For now we can stick with simple harvesting such as mining and harvesting plants.
 I would like to add more crafting later to really allow the user to be immersed with RPG style gaming.
   1. Mining: mine for materials such as copper, iron, etc. to make armor and weapons.
-      a.
-For now just mine for material with no uses just to get the functionality.
+      * For now just mine for material with no uses just to get the functionality.
-      b.
-Then come back and add to make certain armors and weapons.
+      * Then come back and add to make certain armors and weapons.
   2. Harvesting: harvest plants for potions.
 Such as health or mana potions.
 Or poisons and stat-increasing elixirs.
-      a.
-For now just make health and mana potions and store them somewhere.
+      * For now just make health and mana potions and store them somewhere.
-      b.
-Then figure out how to allow the user to use them in combat and such.
+      * Then figure out how to allow the user to use them in combat and such.
   3. Cooking: cook meals to gain stat increases and to replenish health or mana.
-      a.
-This can be worked on after mining and harvesting is put together.
+      * This can be worked on after mining and harvesting is put together.

 * Attack should allow the user to raid dungeons through a progress bar with the user having access to buttons to heal and make decisions on what they would like to attack.
 Sort of like a create your own adventure in this mode.